 To recover a species over such a large geographic area requires the coordinated effort by many dedicated organizations.
 The recovery goals for the species overall are to have 150 individuals inthe wild each in Arizona and California/Baja Mexico.
 The goal is to have 15 breeding pairs in each area with a population that is self-sustaining and growing.

-Currently there are 192 condors free-flying in the world, of which 94 are in California.
+Currently there are over 250+ condors free-flying in the world, of which over 160+ are in California.
 Ventana Wildlife Society is the only non-profit organization releasing and monitoring California condors in California.
 Ventana Wildlife Society began condor releases in Big Sur in 1997 and then initiated a second release site in 2003 at Pinnacles National Monument in collaboration with the National Parks Service.
-Currently, Ventana Wildlife Society and the National Parks Service combined monitor a flock of over 50 wild condors in Central California and at least five breeding pairs.
+Currently, Ventana Wildlife Society and the National Parks Service combined monitor a flock of over 86 wild condors in Central California and at least ten breeding pairs.
 In order for California Condors to become self-sustaining, they must be able to survive without intervention.
 The threats they face, such as lead poisoning from spent ammunition must be adequately addressed.
-To ensure the long-term survival of the species we must also expand our collaboration and include more ranchers and land managers that can provide safe, clean food supplies for the birds, if necessary.
+To ensure the long-term survival of the species we have expanded our collaboration and non-lead outreach to include more hunters, ranchers and land managers that can provide safe, clean food supplies for the condors.